2i2c-org/team-compass/projects/managed-hubs/incidents.md

 ## Create an Incident Report

 Once the incident is resolved, we must create an {term}`Incident Report`.
-The **Incident Commander** is responsible for making sure the Incident Report is completed, even though they may not be the person doing it.
+The **Incident Commander** is responsible for **starting the incident report process**, and **making sure the Incident Report is completed**.
+They are not required to fill out all of the information in the report, though they may do so if they wish.
-If they are *not* the person doing it, they should still create the incident report, but assign `Owner of the Review Process` to be someone else (after checking with the other person).
+If another person will fill out the report, check with them first and then assign them as `Owner of the Review Process`.
 See more detailed steps below.

 We practice a [blameless culture](https://www.blameless.com/sre/what-are-blameless-postmortems-do-they-work-how) around incident reports.
 Incidents are **always** caused by systemic issues, and hence solutions must be systemic too.